I started thinking about work-life balance during my pregnancy. Here’s what I’ve learned in the years since then.

 You must understand that and strive for balance in your life.

-7. Pace yourself
+6. Pace yourself

 I learned to pace myself.

-8. Find solutions that work for you, your life, your family
+7. Find solutions that work for you

-9. Teach your children the importance of your work
+8. Teach your children the importance of your work

-But if you include them in your work, show them how important and meaningful it is to you, they learn to respect that.
-And as a consequence of that, they learn to respect and value their own passions as well.
+If you sacrifice your work every time your child needs something or demands your attention, you’re teaching them that what you’re doing isn’t really that important.
+But if you include them in your work, show them how important and meaningful it is to you, they will learn to respect that.
+As a consequence of that, they learn to respect and value their own passions as well.

-10. Say no. Or yes
+9. Say no. Or yes

 It’s a choice.
 It’s always a choice.

-11. Put your foot down, occasionally and gently
+10. Put your foot down, occasionally and gently

 You can have both.
 You can be good at both.
 And you can be happy with both.

 Natasha Khullar Relph

-Publisher, The Wordling
+Founder and Editor, The Wordling

+Natasha Khullar Relph is an award-winning journalist and author with bylines in The New York Times, TIME CNN, BBC, ABC News, Ms. Marie Claire, Vogue, and more.
+She is the founder of The Wordling, a weekly business newsletter for journalists, authors, and content creators.
 Natasha has mentored over 1,000 writers, helping them break into dream publications and build six-figure careers.
 She is the author of Shut Up and Write: The No-Nonsense, No B.S.
 Guide to Getting Words on the Page and several other books.

 Sign up for The Wordling